 PROGRAM DATES: Exact program dates change from year to year and you wil be notified of your terms specific dates in your acceptance letter.
 General program dates (including mandatory orientation) are:

 **Note that Auckland's semester dates are much different from UW-Green Bay:

 Spring (Semester One): Late February to end of June

 Links to the academic calendar and information about orientation and breaks can be found here

-Students may choose from several accomodation options, however, it is suggested students stay in in the Carlaw Park, UniLodge, or Whittaker Place residences.
+Students may choose from several accommodation options, however, it is suggested students stay in in the Carlaw Park, UniLodge, or Whittaker Place residences.
 Both residence halls and university flats available that are close to the central campus.
 Meal plans and laundry facilities are also available.
-Student cna also participate in "flatting", where they arrange shared apartments with other students upon their arrival in Auckland.
+Student can also participate in "flatting", where they arrange shared apartments with other students upon their arrival in Auckland.
 Find more information about housing here.